Current Curriculum (2021-2022)

 Core Courses (Fall & Winter 2021)

 The Colloquium provides students with a regular forum to engage with Program members as an intellectual community, generating an important cohort effect for new and continuing graduate students.
 It involves a range of activities designed to stimulate a broad disciplinary engagement with science and technology studies, including research talks by invited external speakers, Program faculty and graduate students, and professional development workshops (e.g. how to get published, academic and alt-academic job markets, etc.).
 It runs every two weeks over two terms.
+You can find the calendar of events for this year's Colloquium here.

 Research Cluster fosters theoretical and methodological innovation on Technoscientific Injustices.
 Involves biweekly meetings of faculty and graduate students who engage in a range of activities: e.g. presentations by faculty and students; external speakers; sessions on methodologies and new literature; professional development; and non-traditional practices such as public science, activism, and internships.
 They embed broader program requirements in an experimental, flexible, adaptable, and interdisciplinary intellectual space.